-Deputy Chief Kyle King is a thirty-one year law enforcement veteran who began his fulltime career with the Indian River County Sheriff’s Office in 1989 as a deputy sheriff in uniform patrol.
+Deputy Chief Kyle King began his fulltime career with the Indian River County Sheriff’s Office in 1989 as a deputy sheriff in uniform patrol.
 He later transferred to Criminal Investigations as a detective, then Crimes Against Persons Unit and held a position in juvenile services unit before moving over to the Crime Scene Unit.
-Deputy Chief King has served in a number of leadership capacities prior to his current role as the Captain of Professional Standards Division including Sergeant Professional Standards Unit, Sergeant Crime Scene Unit and Lieutenant in Criminal Investigations.
+Deputy Chief King has served in a number of leadership capacities prior to his current role as Deputy Chief.

 Milo Thornton – Captain – School Safety Division

 Captain Thornton started his career in 1998 as a correctional officer at Saint Lucie County Sheriff’s Office.
 He joined the Indian River County Sheriff in November of 2002 as a Patrol Deputy after spending four years as a police officer for the City of Vero Beach.
 Captain Thornton has served in a number of leadership capacities during his tenure at the Indian River County Sheriff’s Office including Sergeant in Uniform Patrol, Lieutenant of Criminal Investigations, Captain of Uniform Patrol, and Major of the Bureau of Administration.

 Captain Thornton has numerous notable career achievements including the recipient of the John and Reve’ Walsh, Florida Department of Law Enforcement Missing Children’s Award, and Law Enforcement Officer of the Year.